AMERICA I AM: The African American Imprint

 America I AM Spirit

-This gallery explores the spiritual imprint of the African American community – from its impact on how other communities worship to nineteenth century churches that took a role in the fight against slavery to the direct role that many churches and church organizations played in the Modern Civil Rights Movement.
+This gallery explores the spiritual imprint of the African American community – from its impact on how other communities worship to 19th-century churches that took a role in the fight against slavery to the direct role that many churches and church organizations played in the Modern Civil Rights Movement.

 America I AM Patriotic

 Visitors witness the personal sacrifices made by many African Americans in defense of the United States.
-This gallery also offers insight into the discrimination African Americans endured as soldiers and how the black press’ Double V campaign during World War II helped to fundamentally change the military.
+This gallery also offers insight into the discrimination African Americans endured as soldiers and how the black press’ Double V campaign during World War II helped to fundamentally change the military’s view of Blacks.

 America I AM the Conscience of a Nation